What's happened so far on day two?

 Elsewhere, Adam Peaty won his 100m breaststroke semi-final in 57.63 seconds as he looks to win a second successive gold in the event.

+Meanwhile, Olympics organisers have cancelled two days of rowing with adverse weather conditions expected to hit Japan's capital.

-Temperatures reached 32C in Tokyo on Sunday, leading the International Tennis Federation (ITF) to activate its extreme weather policy.
+That news comes on the same day an extreme weather policy was activated in the tennis tournament, with temperatures reaching 32C in Tokyo on Sunday, leading the International Tennis Federation (ITF) to trigger measures to give competitors more protection.

-Players were given a 10-minute break between the second and third set once the reading went above 30.1C, with change of ends and set breaks also extended by an extra 30 seconds.

-Tuesday's rowing has been cancelled because of adverse weather conditions expected, while Monday's events had already been moved to other days.

 - Team GB's women's hockey team, defending their Olympic crown from Rio 2016, lost 2-1 to Germany in their first match.